rieck/siggi/README.md

 ### Limitations

-Siggie does not support extracting arbitrary subgraphs.
+Siggi does not support extracting arbitrary subgraphs.
 This also implies that the tool cannot help in solving subgraph isomorphism problems.
 Please relax, it is a simple tool for a simple task.

 ## Input Format

-Siggie operates on so-called _bundles_ of graphs: A bundle is a Zip archive containing graphs as files in a supported format.
-You can provide multiple bundles to Siggie on the command line.
+Siggi operates on so-called _bundles_ of graphs: A bundle is a Zip archive containing graphs as files in a supported format.
+You can provide multiple bundles to Siggi on the command line.
 This comes handy if you have different classes of graphs and want to organize them in corresponding archives.

 _File suffix:_ The format of a graph in a bundle is determined by the file suffix.
-In particular, Siggie supports the following formats for loading graphs.
+In particular, Siggi supports the following formats for loading graphs.

    - Format: [DOT](http://www.graphviz.org/content/dot-language);